There is something truly special about a snow day in Prague.

 Because if you ARE lucky, it will snow when you visit the City of a Hundred Spires.

-Personally, we have a well documented love affair with the capital of the Czech Republic (or Czechia, as a few very insistent people have beseeched us to call it).
-It is our favorite city in the world, a place that we have been happy to call home for months at a time over the last few years.
+Personally, we have a well-documented love affair with the capital of the Czech Republic (or Czechia, as a few very insistent people, have beseeched us to call it).
+It is our favorite city in the world, a place that we have been happy to call home over the last few years.

 That said, we are not winter people…and winter in Prague can be a drag.
 It gets gloomy in late October, and the sun becomes like that friend you used to hang out with all the time but now rarely see.
 Sometimes the friend texts you with vague plans to meet up, but those plans never materialize.

 An anti-social sun, potentially frigid weather, and slipper cobblestones can make for a pretty miserable winter season.